🔍 공개 퀴즈 검색

 2. Your response to a counterargument ✓

-3. The introduction or opening
+3. The introduction of your essay

-4. Your main argument or claim
+4. Your main argument or thesis

 What does refutation mean?